Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Results

 \subsection{Regime I: Coherent and Supra-Bragg Modulation}

-Figure~\ref{Fig:Res1} illustrates power amplification in a coherent temporal Bragg grating when the modulation frequency \(\omega_{\text{m}}\) is equal to the Bragg frequency \(\omega_{\text{B}} = 300\)~THz, corresponding to a central wavelength $\lambda_\text{B} = 1 \mu$m.
+Figure~\ref{Fig:Res1} illustrates power amplification in a coherent temporal Bragg grating when the modulation frequency \(f_{\text{m}}\) is equal to the Bragg frequency \(f_{\text{B}} = 300\)~THz, corresponding to a central wavelength $\lambda_\text{B} = 1 \mu$m.
+The transmission spectrum (Fig.~\ref{Fig:Res1d}) further confirms that when the high-index layers are static (\(\delta_{\text{H}} = 0\)) and the low-index layers are time-modulated (\(\delta_{\text{L}} > 0\)), substantial gain occurs at frequencies symmetrically displaced from \(f_{\text{B}}\), notably at \(f_{\text{B}}/2\) and \(1.5f_{\text{B}}\), while transmission is suppressed at the Bragg frequency itself.
 The electric field distributions reveal distinct spectral behaviors.
-At 150~THz (\(\omega_{\text{B}}/2\)), the field pattern shows clear amplification (Fig.~\ref{Fig:Res1a}).
-At 300~THz (\(\omega_{\text{B}}\)), strong reflection is observed with no transmission, as expected at the main Bragg frequency (Fig.~\ref{Fig:Res1b}).
-At ~THz (\(1.5\omega_{\text{B}}\)), significant field amplification reappears (Fig.~\ref{Fig:Res1c}).
-The transmission spectrum (Fig.~\ref{Fig:Res1d}) further confirms that when the high-index layers are static (\(\delta_{\text{H}} = 0\)) and the low-index layers are time-modulated (\(\delta_{\text{L}} > 0\)), substantial gain occurs at frequencies symmetrically displaced from \(\omega_{\text{B}}\), notably at \(\omega_{\text{B}}/2\) and \(1.5\omega_{\text{B}}\), while transmission is suppressed at the Bragg frequency itself.
-These results demonstrate that a coherent temporal modulation at the Bragg frequency enables parametric amplification at sub‑ and super‑harmonic frequencies which effectively converts static photonic bandgaps into gain bands at detuned frequencies.
+At \(f_{\text{B}}/2\), the field pattern shows clear amplification (Fig.~\ref{Fig:Res1a}).
+At \(f_{\text{B}}\), strong reflection is observed with no transmission, as expected at the main Bragg frequency (Fig.~\ref{Fig:Res1b}).
+At \(1.5f_{\text{B}}\), significant field amplification reappears (Fig.~\ref{Fig:Res1c}).